The Approximate Degree of Bipartite Perfect Matching: The Dual Polynomial of Bipartite Perfect Matching

+Hereafter, we denote all matching-covered graphs by $MC_n = \set{G \subseteq K_{n,n}}{G \text{ is matching-covered}}$, and similarly we denote all elementary graphs by $EL_n = \set{G \subseteq K_{n,n}}{G \text{ is elementary}}$.
 Elementary graphs were studied at length, both by Lov{\'a}sz and Plummer \cite{plummer1986matching}, and earlier by Hetyei \cite{hetyei1964rectangular}.
-Consequently, their works have yielded robust characterizations of elementary graphs.
-In particular, we recall the following useful theorem, due to Hetyei:
+Through their works they formulated robust characterizations of elementary graphs.
+In particular, we require the following useful theorem, due mostly to Hetyei:

 \begin{leftbar} \begin{theorem}[\cite{hetyei1964rectangular}] Let $G=(A \cupdot B, E)$ be a bipartite graph.
 The following are equivalent: \begin{itemize} \item $G$ is elementary. \item $G$ has exactly two minimum vertex covers, $A$ and $B$. \item $|A|=|B|$ and for every $\emptyset \ne X \subset A$, $|N(X)| > |X|$. \item $G=K_2$, or $|V(G)| \ge 4$ and for any $a \in A$, $b \in B$, $G - a - b$ has a perfect matching. \item $G$ is connected and every edge is ``\textit{allowed}'', i.e., appears in a perfect matching of $G$. \end{itemize} \end{theorem} \end{leftbar}